ministryofjustice/hmpps-digital-tech-radar/radar/2022-11-01/JS_-_ES_Lint.md

 tags: [hmpps]
 ---

 A pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript.
-Maintain your code quality with ease.